ctborg/drone-gke/DOCS.md

 ## Secrets

-`drone-gke` also supports creating Kubernetes secrets for you.
+`drone-gke` also supports creating Kubernetes secrets.
 These secrets should be passed from Drone secrets to the plugin as environment variables with targets with the prefix `secret_`.
 These secrets will be used as variables in the `secret_template` in their environment variable form (uppercased).

-Kubernetes expects secrets to be base64 encoded, `drone-gke` does that for you.
-If you pass in a secret that is already base64 encoded, please apply the prefix `secret_base64_` and the plugin will not re-encode them.
+Kubernetes expects secrets to be base64 encoded.
+If using a secret that is not already base64 encoded, use the `| b64enc` function in the `secret_template` to encode the value.

 ## Example reference usage